oldgittroy/FPLabs/README.md

 Welcome to Troy's functional programming labs prepared for the North Dallas .NET User Group.
 In these labs we will explore the concepts behind functional programming and apply them using C#, JavaScript, and F#.

  Warning: not all of the code in the examples will compile.
-Sometimes this is deliberate, sometimes I may claim its deliberate!
+Sometimes this is deliberate, sometimes I just say its deliberate!
 ---

 **Why Do We Care?**